ForkingField/OpenSeason/README.md

  - GunCon and Justifier lightgun support (simulated with mouse).
  - NeGcon support.
  - Qt and "Big Picture" UI.
- - Automatic updates with preview and latest channels.
  - Automatic content scanning - game titles/hashes are provided by redump.org.
  - Optional automatic switching of memory cards for each game.
  - Supports loading cheats from existing lists.